omnibor/site/content/resources/faq.md

 To propose a question-answer pair, please open [a pull request](https://github.com/git-bom/site/pulls) updating this file.

-## Gitref's are based on sha1, isn't sha1 broken?
+## Gitoids's are based on sha1, isn't sha1 broken?

-Git itself still uses sha1, and we'd like to be compatible with git and tools that already use gitrefs.
+Git itself still uses sha1, and we'd like to be compatible with git and tools that already use gitoids.
 We plan to update to another hashing algorithm if/when git updates.

 [shattered.io](https://shattered.io/) has found an impressive attack on SHA-1 in PDF files.
 There are [misconceptions about what that means](https://manishearth.github.io/blog/2017/02/26/clarifying-misconceptions-about-shattered/).
 GitHub has published some analysis of its [implications for git](https://github.blog/2017-03-20-sha-1-collision-detection-on-github-com/).